JuliaGraphics/Luxor.jl/docs/src/basics.md

 # Drawing as image matrix

-You can specify an `:image` type of picture when you create a drawing using `Drawing()` or with the `@imagematrix` macro.
-This stores the vector graphics on the drawing in memory, and at any time you can copy the data in the form of a matrix, using the `image_as_matrix()` function.
+While drawing, you can copy the data in the form of a matrix, using the `image_as_matrix()` function.

-`image_as_matrix()` returns an `Array{ARGB32, 2}:`, an array of numbers that encode the alpha, Red, Green, and Blue values of each pixel into a single number.
+`image_as_matrix()` returns an `Array{Array{Float64,1},2}`, an array of 4 element arrays that encode the alpha, Red, Green, and Blue, and Alpha values of each pixel.

-The following example draws a character as usual, then copies the data into a matrix called `mat`.
-The second drawing reads the values in from the matrix and draws them as square tiles if the color value is above (lighter than) black.
+The following example draws a white box, then copies the drawing into a matrix called `mat1`.
+Then it draws the number "42", and copies the updated drawing into `mat2`.
+Then, the second drawing reads the values in from the two matrices and draws some square tiles depending on the corresponding values in the two matrices ... a very primitive Boolean operation.

 ```@example
 using Luxor # hide

-Drawing(40, 40, :image)
+Drawing(40, 40, :png)
 origin()
 background("black")
 sethue("white")
 fontsize(38)
 fontface("Georgia")
+box(O, 10, 40, :fill)
+mat1 = image_as_matrix()
 text("42", halign=:center, valign=:middle)

-mat = image_as_matrix()
+mat2 = image_as_matrix()
 finish()

 # second drawing